HeadTalker/big-meta/README.md

   php main/php/big-meta.php
   ```

-6. Launch the app
+6. Launch the app.
+This may vary depending where you installed the app and/or your environment.

   ```
-  # This may vary depending where you installed the app and/or your environment
   http://localhost/big-meta/main/
   ```